Ristellise/Tweeb.user.js/ArchivingNotes.md

 ## Repost "posts"

-Repost are resolved to the origina post.
+Repost are resolved to the original post.